ru-rocker/mock-rest-api/README.md

 For configuratioin file references, please visit `config/mock.yaml`.

 # Run
+To run directly from the source

     go get .
     go run .

 # Dockerized
+To build the docker file - owner only :)

     docker build -t rurocker/mock-rest-api:0.1 -t rurocker/mock-rest-api:latest .

+This application is already on the docker hub.

+    docker pull rurocker/mock-rest-api:latest

+Run the container

     docker run -p8080:8080 --rm -it \
        -v /your-config-folder/your-config.yaml:/tmp/rest-mock.yaml \